 I’m so glad you all liked the funfetti cookie recipe!
-Although I couldn’t eat them because of the flour and eggs, Will said (and I quote) that they were “the best cookies I’ve made.”
+Will said (and I quote) that they were “the best cookies I’ve made.”
 Score

 I received a lot of feedback on the mention of me taking bowling classes in the fall.
 Well, the rumors are true and yes, my school DOES seriously offer bowling classes.
 It’s a long story, but basically I completed all of my major’s requirements within the first 3 years of schooling so now I have tons of extra credit hours to use on any classes I’d like.